Dental Implants – Marion, IN

 Here at Bruner Dental, we’re proud to offer patients the most natural and revitalizing tooth replacement option available—dental implants.
 Implants are exceptional because they replicate both the crown and the root of the natural tooth restoring the patient’s oral health, eliminating discomfort, and giving them back self-confidence.
-Dr. Bruner, Dr. Root, Dr. Sneed, and Dr. Tinsley works with you throughout the implant process in Marion, addressing your needs ensuring complete satisfaction every step of the way.
+Dr. Bruner, Dr. Root, Dr. Sneed, and Dr. Tinsley work with you throughout the process to replace missing teeth with dental impalnts in Marion, IN, addressing your needs to ensure complete satisfaction every step of the way.

-- Dental implants can be treated just like natural teeth when it comes to a diet and oral hygiene routines – no inconvenient changes required.
+- Dental implants can be treated just like natural teeth when it comes to your oral hygiene routine with no inconvenient changes required.

 - Our team doesn’t have to remove healthy tooth structure to accommodate dental implants in most cases, allowing for a more conservative treatment process overall.